EshaanAgg/redis-tester/STAGES.md

 The tester would not expect you to return the exact same distance as Redis does, but would accept any distance which is within a 1% margin of error from the correct distance calculated by the Haversine formula.

-# Stage 10: Support multiple units in GEODIST
+# Stage 10: Multiple units in GEODIST

 - **Slug**: `qv8`
 - **Difficulty**: `easy`